Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Introduction

-\begin{itemize}[leftmargin=1em] \itemsep{0em} \item \textbf{Understanding} (\cref{sec-understand}): We first design a \textit{multi-dimensional} bias generation framework, covering 6 distinct biases types and 3 key dimensions (Contextual vs. Contrastive, Single vs. Intersectional, Explicit vs. Implicit) for comprehensive biased data generation.
-We combine these biased data with real unbiased data, and controls the bias ratios as \{0\%, 5\%, 10\%, 20\%, 50\%\}.
-We investigate the impact of gender and cultural biases on downstream tasks, including both bias directly-related and indirectly-related classification tasks, as well as open-ended generation tasks.
-The findings are nuanced.
-For instance, lower bias ratios (10\%, 20\%) can improve the performance of bias indirectly-related classification tasks, whereas bias always leads to inheritance on directly-related classification and all generation tasks, causing performance degradation particularly for \textit{minority groups}.
-This results in an increased performance gap between the minority and majority groups.
-Moreover, bias inheritance gets amplified over iterative tuning and eventually extends to the majority group, ultimately causing performance degradation across all groups.
-Among all types, contrastive explicit and contextual implicit biases exhibit the most severe impacts on downstream tasks.
+\begin{itemize}[leftmargin=1em] \itemsep{0em} \item \textbf{Understanding} (\cref{sec-understand}): To comprehensively simulate realistic bias scenarios, we design a \textit{multi-dimensional} bias generation framework, covering 6 distinct types of bias and 3 key dimensions (Contextual vs. Contrastive, Single vs. Intersectional, and Explicit vs. Implicit, \cref{sec:bias}).
+We combine biased with real unbiased data, and control the bias ratios as $\{0\%, 5\%, 10\%, 20\%, 50\%\}$.
+We investigate the impact of gender and cultural biases on downstream tasks, including both bias directly-related and indirectly-related classification tasks, as well as open-ended generation tasks, using representative models from multiple LLM families.
+Key observations: 1) Lower bias ratios ($10\%, 20\%$) improve the performance of bias indirectly-related classification tasks; 2) Bias can lead to inheritance on directly-related classification and all generation tasks, degrading performance for \textit{minority groups} and increasing the gap with majority groups; 3) Bias inheritance amplifies over iterative tuning and eventually affects the majority group, ultimately degrading performance across all groups; 4) Among all types, contrastive explicit and contextual implicit biases exhibit the most severe impacts.

-\item \textbf{Analysis} (\cref{sec-analysis}): To further understand the performance decline, performance gap across groups, and performance difference brought by bias inheritance, we analyze LLM answers for value questions with real human responses, the distribution of data generation across groups, and the embedding distribution of synthetic versus real data.
+\item \textbf{Analysis} (\cref{sec-analysis}): To further understand the nuance of bias inheritance, we analyze LLM answers for value questions with real human responses, the distribution of data generation across groups, and the embedding distribution of synthetic versus real data.
 Our findings reveal three key aspects of misalignment that cause the nuanced effects: misalignment between LLM responses and human cultural values, misalignment across groups in generated data, and misalignment between generated and real data.

 \item \textbf{Mitigating} (\cref{sec-mitigate}): Finally, we propose three mitigation strategies to address misalignment and reduce bias inheritance.
 Token-based method prepends tokens to indicate potential bias, mask-based mitigation replaces sensitive words related to groups and bias inheritance, and loss-based approach designs a loss function to align the distribution of generated text with real text during post-training.
 We then demonstrate their different effects in various settings of bias inheritance, showing the significant challenge in designing a unified mitigation solution. \end{itemize}